storacha/bluesky-backup-webapp-server/README.md

 These names and credentials match the examples in `.env.tpl` and should be customized for your setup.

+When you start the dev server for ths first time, be sure to use this command, `pnpm run atproto:generate-jwk` to generate the JWK endpoint key so you don't encounter this:

+> missing endpoint error TOKEN_ENDPOINT_PRIVATE_KEY_JWK

 ### Set up `ngrok`

 1. Run `pnpm dev`.